Cross Connection Control and Backflow Prevention

 - Isolate your water system from the public through the elimination of unnecessary cross connections.

 - Protect cross connections that cannot be eliminated with an approved backflow prevention device or assembly.

 - Conduct timely annual testing of backflow prevention assemblies on your property.

 - Upon installation (please note: the fee for filing a new test report is not included with plumbing permits)

 - When relocated

-Certified testers will need to hold a White Rock Business License and register with the City's new contractor BSI Online to submit test reports online for a fee of $34.
-For new backflow device testing forms, please contact Engineering and Municipal Operations Department at 604-541-2181.
+Certified testers will need to hold a White Rock Business License and register with the City's new contractor BSI Online to submit test reports online for a fee of $37.
+New backflow device testing forms can be found here: Backflow Prevention Test Report PDF.
+For a list of certified testers, please contact Engineering and Municipal Operations Department at 604-541-2181.

 For more information on cross connection control and backflow testing see Bylaw 2015.
 No. 2117 Section 4 Integrity of Waterworks System.